NeuroMorphoOrg/PaperBot/README.md

 In your browser type: http://localhost/NMOLiteratureWeb/index.html

-*If you decide to change the name or the url project you will have to update the html links
+If you decide to change the name or the url project you will have to update the html links
 ### 3.2.
-Update metedata html to your desired metadata properties
+Update metadata html to your desired metadata properties

 Edit NMOLiteratureWeb/article/metadata.html.
-Any kind of object is supported since the metadataService receives type Object in java, do you can add Strings, Booleans, and Lists.
+Any kind of object is supported since the metadataService receives type Object in java, so you can add Strings, Booleans, and Lists.
 If you want to use Lists you have to update the frontend controller accordingly.

 Lets update a name for a given tag.
 For example: